Samsung/TizenRT/docs/HowToDebugACrash.md

 It converts the given address into file names and line numbers.
 Developers can debug the TizenRT ELF/AXF output file through **addr2line**.
-It is especially helpful while debugging a crash and can be used to find the exact line number where the crash occured and also the function callstack which resulted in the crash.
+It is especially helpful while debugging a crash and can be used to find the exact line number where the crash occurred and also the function callstack which resulted in the crash.

 ## Contents